Title 7 Natural Resources and Environmental Control

 "Emissions standards" means the maximum concentration of hydrocarbons (HC), and carbon monoxide (CO), or any combination thereof, allowed in the emissions from a motor vehicle as established by the Secretary, as described in this regulation.

-"Exhaust emission test" means the idle or two-speed idle tests
+"Exhaust emission test" means the curb idle test.

 "Failed motor vehicle" means any motor vehicle which does not comply with applicable exhaust emission standards, evaporative system function check requirements and emission control device inspection requirements during the initial test or any retest.